 There is no single answer to this question.
 Every installation is different.
 The price can be influenced by the configuration of stairs (curved or straight), location of doors at top or bottom, the location of handrails, the flow of cross traffic at the top or bottom, the nearest location of available power and weight capacity requirements.
 A brief conversation, even over the phone, can usually get us a close estimate.
 A site visit is generally required for a detailed quote.
+For more on the cost of your stairlift, see our blog post.

 Is it battery powered or electric?